schemacrawler/SchemaCrawler-Tutorials/schemacrawler-output-files/step3.md

 -----

-This step shows you how to export export database schema metadata to a JSON file.
+This step shows you how to export database schema metadata to a JSON file.
 SchemaCrawler supports a number of output formats.

 -----